 Such was the scramble in devastated portions of Harrisburg, the 9,000-resident town sacked by a twister about 5 a.m.
 Wednesday that killed six people, many of them in the neighborhood where Wise's aunt and uncle live.
 The onslaught was part of a storm system that raked the Midwest and South, killing 13 people in four states.

 Damaged communities tried to take advantage of the brief break in the weather Thursday, mindful of forecasts that severe storms were expected to roll through the region again sometime after midnight and linger into Friday.

-The forecast in Harrisburg didn't much matter to Amanda Patrick, who lost her home Wednesday in the same twister that killed her beloved neighbors across Brady Street, the neighborhood where most of the fatalities occurred.
+That outlook didn't matter much to Amanda Patrick, who lost her home Wednesday in the same twister that killed her beloved neighbors across Brady Street, the neighborhood where most of the fatalities occurred.

 "I don't know what to tell you other than I take it one moment, one day at a time," Patrick, 31, said a day after riding out the storm in the bathtub she barely was able to crawl into for shelter before the twister hit.

 She considers herself blessed, having thought the sirens that wailed as the tornado barreled down on her neighborhood was actually part of her dream.
-She awakened just minutes before the tornado hit and hours later couldn't stop sobbing over the neighbors she lost.
+She awakened just minutes before the tornado hit and hours later couldn't stop sobbing over losing neighbors.

 "I'm not crying as much now.
 I'm here right now, standing," she said Thursday.
 "Now, I will get up every time I hear a siren."

 A couple blocks away, outside their four-bedroom home where two large oak trees still were atop the roof, Levi Fogle and Sarah Pearce had a sense of resignation and perhaps apathy about word that more storms were possible.